Brain-Body Regulation: The Foundation of Mental Wellness

 An introduction to the scientific model of Brain-Body Regulation.
 Major Topics will include the impact of childhood experience, how traumatic experience disrupts Regulation, and how restoring Regulation is the key to healing.
 This model recognizes the patient-client as the most important member of the team.

-1 CE is pending for this webinar.
+1 CE has been approved for this webinar.
 There is a $20 fee for those who need CE credits.
 For instructions on obtaining your CE and paying the fee, please email us at [email protected]

 For general policies pertaining to CEs, click here.